Codingmace/JARVIS/README.md

 - Queries
   - [ ] Can be taught new commands
-  - [x] Tell weather and predicted weather at a location
-  - [X] Time, Screenshot, Shutdown and Sleep Command
   - [ ] Play music - Needs to be tested
   - [ ] Launch softwares on machine
   - [ ] Activate PiHole (What I use as a DNS AdBlocker)
   - [ ] Current System Stats
-  - [x] Define a word
   - [ ] Basic Calculations

 - Photo